Borderland, West Virginia

 Borderland is an unincorporated community in Mingo County, West Virginia, United States.
 Borderland is located along the Tug Fork and U.S. Routes 52 and 119, 3 mi northwest of Williamson.
 Borderland had a post office, which opened on March 6, 1905, and closed on June 20, 2009.

-The community may be named on account of its location near the Kentucky border.
+The community is named for Borderland Coal Company, incorporated in 1903 in Roanoke, Virginia, and soon thereafter commenced a mining operation along the West Virginia-Kentucky border.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen Climate Classification system, Borderland has a humid subtropical climate, abbreviated "Cfa" on climate maps.